 Human Resource Coordinator for KPMG in New York – Applicants for this position should have a bachelor’s degree in human resources and one year of HR administrative experience.

-This professional will foster a high-performance culture by responding to payroll, new hire, and termination needs and processing transfers, promotions, and leaves of absence.
+The person in this role will foster a high-performance culture by responding to payroll, new hire, and termination needs and processing transfers, promotions, and leaves of absence.

 Getting the Right Qualifications for a Career in Human Resources

-When it comes to choosing a major, HR professionals have a wide range to choose from, including degrees in human resources, business, industrial relations, and more.
+When it comes to picking a major, HR professionals have a wide range to choose from, including degrees in human resources, business, industrial relations, and more.
 While the general human resources major will prepare students to serve as generalists and specialists with limited authority, other majors can tailor the education to more specific roles in areas such as management or labor relations.

 Degrees in human resources are offered at schools throughout New York, as well as online and through blended programs that combine both distance and classroom learning.